holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/08_skills_assessment_4/lesson_plan.md

 ## Essential Questions

-- How do we utilize ChatBots in programing?
+- How do we utilize ChatBots in programming?
 - How does using ChatBots affect learning?

 ## Lesson Plan